arhuman/arhuman/README.md

 * I teach, I [blog](https://blog.assad.fr), and I produce a Go podcast: [gofr.fm](https://gofr.fm) (in French)

 📬 Open to Fractional CTO engagements, technical audits, and Go/Cloud-Native architecture work: [doolta.com/contact](https://www.doolta.com/en/contact/)

-I left the clone at arhuman-profile/ in the scratchpad untouched, no push happened.
-Say the word if you want me to apply and push it instead of doing it yourself.